How to write a business plan for a cheese processing company?

 In order to create a realistic financial forecast, you will also need to consider the other operating expenses associated with running the business on a day-to-day basis (insurance, bookkeeping, etc.).

-Once you have all the necessary information to create a business plan for your cheese processor, it is time to start creating your financial forecast.
+Once you have all the necessary information to create a business plan for your cheese processing company, it is time to start creating your financial forecast.

-What goes into your cheese processor's financial forecast?
+What goes into your cheese processing company's financial forecast?

-The objective of the financial forecast of your cheese processor's business plan is to show the growth, profitability, funding requirements, and cash generation potential of your business over the next 3 to 5 years.
+The objective of the financial forecast of your cheese processing company's business plan is to show the growth, profitability, funding requirements, and cash generation potential of your business over the next 3 to 5 years.

-The four key outputs of a financial forecast for a cheese processor are:
+The four key outputs of a financial forecast for a cheese processing company are:

 - The profit and loss (P&L) statement,